ajithrn/product-sticker-app/README.md

 - View an analytics dashboard with insights on print jobs and product statistics.
 - Manage users with different roles (Store Admin and Staff).
 - Pagination for product, category, print job, and user listings.
+- Manage database backups, including automatic scheduled backups.

 ## Features
 - User authentication (register, login, logout)
 - Product and category management with pagination
-- Individual sticker printing from product page
+- Individual sticker printing from the product page
 - Multi-product sticker printing with AJAX search, inline editing, and batch printing.
 - Analytics dashboard
 - User management (Store Admin and Staff roles)
 - Profile management
 - Pagination for products, categories, print jobs, and users
+- Database backup management:
+  - Manual and automatic scheduled backups
+  - View, restore, and delete backups
+  - Store backup logs and settings in a CSV file for reliability

 ## Setup Instructions